matiasrodlo/hablaqui/docs/api/README.md

 ```

 ### Deployment
-The API is deployed to Google Cloud Platform using App Engine.
+The API is deployed to AWS.
 See the deployment documentation for details.

 ## Monitoring and Logging